NevMagi/NevMagi.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Note: website under construction (don't mistake Einstein's CV for mine, either).
+My CV can be found on the CV page through the CV button!

 Hi, my name is Neville Magielse and I am currently a third-year PhD student in the group of Dr. Sofie Valk.
 I am broadly interested in neuroscience, love doing data visualisation, writing, and generally fond of telling stories.
 I always aim to have an outgoing, eager, and connecting attitude, making the most out of any project I am involved in.